xissy/node-stanford-simple-nlp/README.md

 ## Installation

-node-stanford-simple-nlp depends on [Standord CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) v1.3.2 or higher.
+node-stanford-simple-nlp depends on [Standord CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) v3.3.1.
 And don't forget to [set proper environment variables](https://github.com/nearinfinity/node-java) like `JAVA_HOME` in your system.

     $ npm install stanford-simple-nlp

-**Important!** You should download `stanford-corenlp-full-2013-11-12.zip` file and unzip to `jar/` folder.
-You can download the file from [here](http://nlp.stanford.edu/software/stanford-corenlp-full-2013-11-12.zip).
-This file couldn't be pushed to github & npm because of its too big size(about 211MB).
+**Important!** You should download `stanford-corenlp-full-2014-01-04.zip` file and unzip to this folder.
+You can download the file from [here](http://www-nlp.stanford.edu/software/stanford-corenlp-full-2014-01-04.zip).
+This file couldn't be pushed to github & npm because of its too big size(about 214MB).

 ## Usage